cs0320/notes/book/src/java-concurrency/java-concurrency.md

 The reading will be in Chapter 11 of [Effective Java](https://www-oreilly-com.revproxy.brown.edu/library/view/effective-java/9780134686097/?ar).
 The whole chapter may be useful to you when you start to program with concurrency in Java.
 Only _Item 78_ (the first in Chapter 11) is required reading.
 Please do read it; concurrency bugs are some of the most frustrating and time-consuming to encounter.
 Note especially that there are multiple things that can go wrong in a simple data access.
 Even if only _one_ thread is writing (unlike our example today) synchronization may still be needed to ensure that other threads _read_ the updated value consistently.

-Continue to think defensively as you use concurrency and parallelism.
+Continue to think defensively as you begin to use concurrency in your projects.

 ### Optional Reference Materials